Here is How I Feed, etc

 My dogs all have access to raw ( uncooked, not smoked, not flavored, not processed/bleached, etc) bones at all times.

 I do not brush my dog’s teeth, I give them a bone to chew on.
-I NEVER but anything but raw.
+I NEVER give any bone other than raw.
 A chew treat might be a bully stick (organic of-course).
 NEVER rawhide bones.

 When I travel, I take water.
 My dogs NEVER get floridated or chlorinated water.

 Environmental toxins are a contributing cause of cancer in dogs.
 My dogs are never exposed to: